kragen/derctuo/markdown/globoflexia.md

 These highlights give a fairly precise read on the surface angle and curvature at a particular point, as do the silhouette edges.

-Moreover the balloon sculptures' shapes are themselves well-behaved: the surface at most points has a relatively smooth curvature determined mostly by the gauge pressure and the tensions in two directions.
-Rubber's complex pseudoelastic thermodynamic behavior is not so complex as to make this a very difficult problem.
+Moreover the balloon sculptures’ shapes are themselves well-behaved: the surface at most points has a relatively smooth curvature determined mostly by the gauge pressure and the tensions in two directions.
+Rubber’s complex pseudoelastic thermodynamic behavior is not so complex as to make this a very difficult problem.

 Further information can be obtained by looking at the balloon